-Every estate is different but estates which fall within this range are dealt with within 6 – 9 months.
-Typically obtaining the grant of probate takes 4 – 12 weeks.
+Every estate is different but simple estates are often dealt with within 9 – 12 months.
+Typically obtaining the grant of probate takes 6 -9 months.
+There are substantial delays in dealing with the probate registry.
 Collecting assets then follows, which can take between 4 – 6 weeks following which liabilities will be discharged and the finally the estate can be distributed.

 If the deceased does not leave a Will, the estate will be administered as an Intestacy, additional costs and disbursements will be incurred because it will be necessary to research the family the tree in order to ascertain who the legal beneficiaries of the estate are.
 Detailed cost information will be provided on receipt of specific estate information and background to enable us to prepare an estimate of charges.

 If the estate is subject to inheritance tax and a full inheritance tax account must be filed, we would estimate that obtaining all the information required to prepare that account will usually take between 3 – 6 months to obtain.
-We usually estimate between 10 – 20 hours work, depending on number and complexity of assets, to obtain the valuations and prepare the inheritance tax, at an hourly charging rate of between £185.00 plus VAT for an Assistant Solicitor – £250.00 plus VAT for an Executive Partner.
+We usually estimate between 10 – 20 hours work, depending on number and complexity of assets, to obtain the valuations and prepare the inheritance tax account, at an hourly charging rate of between £280.00 plus VAT for an Associate Solicitor – £300.00 plus VAT for an Executive Partner.
 A full cost estimate will be provided when full details of the estate have been ascertained, inheritance tax has been calculated and we can assess the exact level of work required to complete the administration.

 In such estates, time estimates for completion of the administration will be provided when we have obtained Probate and can properly estimate the work required to complete the administration of the estate.

 FIXED PROBATE APPLICATIONS